weaversa/cryptol-course/labs/SAW/SAW.md

 ✅  All 3 goals verified!
 ```

-Whoo hoo!
+Woo hoo!
 We finally won the battle!
 From our exercise, we found that SAW provides us with some pretty useful counterexamples to consider for edge cases that may be lacking in traditional software unit testing.

 Now let's imagine that very large character stats is a concern in our game.
 In order to balance characters in our game and avoid problems with very large values, let's say we decided to add a function (`checkStats`) that checks character stats.
 Let's also assume that this function is always called before functions that use those stats like what we saw in `resolveAttack`.